Why governments should move to a .gov domain

 true

-Why should governments move their web presence to .gov domains by Benjamin Edelen, Boulder County Information Technology
+Why should governments move their web presence to .gov domains by Benjamin Edelen, Boulder County

 • Multiple types of confirmation are used to make sure that .gov domains are ONLY available to governments.